ubclaunchpad/nei-nei/README.md

 > python populate_api.py output.json
 ```

-Finally, to setup a cronjob to run daily and repopulate the API with any new postings, run the following command from the project root (after changing the contents appropriately):
+Finally, to setup a cronjob to run daily and repopulate the API with any new postings, copy the sample file found under the project root to *crontab.txt*, replace the **`${PROJECT_ROOT}`** placeholder with the appropriate directory path, and run the following command:

 ```bash
 > crontab crontab.txt
 ```

 ##Generating Plots
 The project includes scripts for generating plots of the data, which can be found under *scripts/plotting*.
 You will need to create a [plotly](https://plot.ly/) account before moving on.
-Once you have created one, open *scripts/plotting/.plotly/.credentials* and fill in the `username` and `api_key` fields.
+Once you have created one, copy *scripts/plotting/.plotly/.credentials.sample* to *scripts/plotting/.plotly/.credentials* and fill in the `username` and `api_key` fields.

 By default, the first time the **plotly** library is configured, it will create a folder in your home directory containing configuration and credentials files.
 However, since it is best practice to keep the development environment completely isolated and self-contained, it would be ideal if we could move the folder inside our project and set an environment variable telling **plotly** where it can find the folder.
 Unfortunately, it seems that this feature is not available out of the box, but it can be easily added with a small change to the source code.